 When someone undergoes a traumatic event, it is not just our bodies that can be damaged.
 Our psychological and emotional state can also be seriously affected.
 People who have been in serious automobile accidents can develop a “phobia,” which means the person has developed an unusual fear of driving or even being in a car.

 These can become so severe that a person with a car phobia can become completely housebound, unable to use a vehicle for any purpose.
 When phobias develop, it is very important that psychological care be provided immediately.
 Psychologists have good techniques to help patients overcome phobias.
 But phobias that are not treated often become longstanding and very difficult to treat.
 If someone is afraid of driving or being in a car after a motor vehicle collision, make sure they seek psychological care immediately.

 As you see, many of these injuries are very serious, but are not always obvious immediately after a car accident, so be on the lookout for them.
 And most of them are likely to get worse over time if not recognized or treated.
 Always have any symptoms carefully checked out and documented by a physician.

 Contact an Experienced Washington Injury Lawyer

-A competent personal injury or car accident attorney can also help you identify if your symptoms are something that should be checked out by a physician.
-If you or someone you love are now suffering due to an accident, call an experienced lawyer to discuss the case and your injuries, and learn about the compensation that you could be entitled to for medical bills, disability, and loss of quality of life.
+A competent auto injury lawyer can also help you identify if your symptoms are something that should be checked out by a physician.
+If you or someone you love are now suffering due to an accident, call an experienced auto injury lawyer to discuss the case and your auto injuries, and learn about the compensation that you could be entitled to for medical bills, disability, and loss of quality of life.

 With the help of a knowledgeable and experienced attorney, you or your loved one can get the help you need to overcome the injuries and financial impact of a motor vehicle collision.
 Don’t wait, contact us today.